moukailay/maboutique-rose/replit.md

 ## Overview

-This is a modern e-commerce web application specialized in natural products, built with a React frontend and Express.js backend.
-The application features a clean, responsive design with a focus on natural aesthetics and user experience.
+This is a modern e-commerce web application specialized in natural products called "ROSE-D'ÉDEN", built with a React frontend and Express.js backend.
+The application features a complete authentication system for both customers and administrators, with a clean, responsive design focused on natural aesthetics and user experience.
+The app uses JWT-based authentication with dropdown login in the header and separate customer/admin login pages.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Pink color scheme with "ROSE-D'ÉDEN" branding throughout the site.
+Authentication requirement: JWT-based authentication with dropdown in header and separate customer/admin pages.
+Language: French interface and content.

 ## System Architecture